tjntomas/HADashboard-widgets/README.md

       - "UBUNTU 1"
     time: 1h  # Specify time interval for the traces. can be anything that influxdb accepts, i.e. 20m, 2d, 4h, 1w etc.
     samples: 200  # Optional.
 Used to speed up drawing.
 If your widget is 200 pixels wide, use 200.
-    title: "CPU-temperaturer"  # The title for the widget.
+    title: "CPU temperatures"  # The title for the widget.
     fill: "tozeroy"
     max: 75                    # Set the max y-axis.
 Remove to fit the traces automatically.
     min: 30                    # Set the min y-axis.
 Remove to fit the traces automatically.